Farahnaz Ispahani: Professional career

+She is a writer and authored Purifying the Land of the Pure: Pakistan's Religious Minorities.
 As a journalist, she has worked with ABC News, CNN and MSNBC.

-She is a writer and authored Purifying the Land of the Pure: Pakistan's Religious Minorities.

 In 2012, Ispahani was named one of the Top 100 Global Thinkers by Foreign Policy.
 She was also named as Top 100 Women Who Matter the same year by Newsweek Pakistan.
 From 2013 to 2014, she served as a Public Policy Scholar at the Woodrow Wilson International Center for Scholars.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a seat reserved for women from Sindh in the 2008 Pakistani general election.
 During her tenure as Member of the National Assembly, she served as media advisor to President of Pakistan Asif Ali Zardari from 2008 until 2012 when her National Assembly membership was terminated on the basis of holding dual nationality.